poojari1146/Solar-Power-Smart-Investment-/README.md

 📌 Project Steps
 I have followed a structured decision analysis approach broken into the following components:

-1️⃣ Objective Hierarchy
+1️⃣ Objective Hierarchy:
-We established a clear multi-level objective hierarchy:
+- We established a clear multi-level objective hierarchy:
-Primary Goal: Minimize energy costs while promoting sustainability.
+- Primary Goal: Minimize energy costs while promoting sustainability.
-Sub-goals: Ensure reliability, maintain business continuity, minimize risk, and reduce dependence on fossil fuels.
+- Sub-goals: Ensure reliability, maintain business continuity, minimize risk, and reduce dependence on fossil fuels.

 2️⃣ Influence Diagram
 We developed an influence diagram to identify all key variables and relationships: